Setting up a GmbH or UG

 Profit distributions are taxed separately at shareholder level.
 Company level and shareholder level must be considered separately.

-Required information
+Required information for the advice

 Formation documents